line charts for analytics

 What Is Job Costing?

 For most businesses, the accounting general ledger (G/L) is all they need.
 This lets them track transactions that impact the whole company’s financial picture.
 However, because construction accounting is project-centered and production is de-centralized, contractors also need a way to track and report transactions specific to each job.
 That’s job costing.
-Job costing is the practice in construction accounting of tracking costs to particular projects and production activities.
+Job costing is the practice in construction accounting of tracking a cost category (like indirect costs and direct costs) to particular projects and production activities.
+Construction accounting systems must integrate both job costing and accounting general ledger functions seamlessly.

 What Job Costing Does